-Instructions: Write an argumentative paper of 1,500 to 2,500 words (3-6 single spaced typed pages).
+Instructions: Write an argumentative paper of 1,500 to 2,000 words (3-5 single spaced typed pages).
 The general guidelines are as follows.
-First, your paper must critically engage one or more of the topics we have discussed in the first six weeks of class.
+First, your paper must critically engage one or more of the topics we have discussed in the class (any week).
 Second, your paper should not merely summarize the position(s) of some of the authors you discuss or describe some factual or technical details; it should in some way locate ideas relative to each other, synthesize those ideas, criticize them, defend them against important objections, or develop them in your own way.
 Third, the topic of your paper should be of an appropriate scope given the length constraints.
+Think of the audience for the paper as another member of the class.
+They have read the papers, but of course explaining details of what we have read is relevant for argument.
+If you introduce scientific examples from outside of class, be sure to explain the details of the case and the relevant terms involved.
+Your goal should be to convince them that the thesis of your paper is true.
+To do that, you need to explain your thesis clearly and to articulate some good arguments for it.
+If something we read in class exhibits a different conclusion on a similar thesis, you should explain why those papers are mistaken.

-Due Date: You must submit your paper to me by email before midnight on Thursday evening, December 13th.
-Extensions will be granted only in special cases.
+Due Date: You must submit your paper to me by email before midnight on Tuesday, March 19th [Tuesday evening before Wednesday morning].